 Search remains the most important basic functionality that should satisfy your Type-A, business-day visitors.
-Yet, with a total average score of 58.0 ("fair") these powerful law firms are not focusing enough on ensuring their visitors can easily find what they want to your project - but it's one set of functionality that completely pays off.
+Yet, with a total average score of 58.0 ("fair") these powerful law firms are not focusing enough on ensuring their visitors can easily find what they want and need.